CASES IN ACCOUNTING AND FINANCE - 2021/2

 Individual assignment (1000 words)

 The assessment strategy is designed to provide students with the opportunity to demonstrate the achievements of the module’s learning outcomes.
 The assessment consists of a group written essay (100%) and is designed to capture a holistic learning acquired in all the topics and to assess the student’s ability to comprehend and critically discuss the relevant theoretical concepts in relation to the case contexts.
 Formative assessment and feedback: Tutorials provide a platform of frequent feedback in the topics covered so preparing the student for his/her success in the final essay.
 Additionally, the module offers a platform for students to give and receive feedback via SurreyLearn.
 Finally, weekly office hours aim to provide additional feedback and advice to students.

-- Help students develop an understanding of the process involved in analysing case studies
+- To develop an understanding of the process involved in analysing case studies

-- Prepare students to complete an accounting and finance themed project (to be carried out in the Project module)
+- To introduce essential techniques for completing the international accounting and finance project (to be carried out in the Project module)